diogoviveiros/diogoviveiros.github.io/_portfolio/1clustering_project.md

 ---
 title: "Topic Similarity Clustering"
-excerpt: "Flask app for clustering topics from CSV files using a transformer word vectorisation combined with hierarchichal clustering methods."
+excerpt: "Python app with Flask Web UI for clustering topics from CSV files using a transformer word vectorisation combined with hierarchichal clustering methods.
+(2025)"
 collection: portfolio
 ---